Partial permutohedra: Faces of the partial permutohedron

 \begin{corollary} For fixed $m$, all partial permutohedra $\cP(m,n)$ with $n\ge m$ are combinatorially equivalent. \end{corollary}

-\begin{proof} Recall that two polytopes are defined to be combinatorially equivalent if their face lattices are isomorphic.
-Let $\cC(m)$ denote the set of all chains (including the empty chain) in~$\cB_m$, and consider $\cP(m,n_1)$ and $\cP(m,n_2)$ with $n_1,n_2\ge m$.
+\begin{proof} Let $\cC(m)$ denote the set of all chains (including the empty chain) in~$\cB_m$, and consider $\cP(m,n_1)$ and $\cP(m,n_2)$ with $n_1,n_2\ge m$.
 Then, by Remark~\ref{rem-isomorphic}, Theorem~\ref{thm-faces-chains} and Remark~\ref{rem-face-lattice}, the set of faces of $\cP(m,n_1)$ and set of faces of $\cP(m,n_2)$ are in bijection, since each of these sets is in bijection with~$\cC(m)=\cC'(m,n_1)=\cC'(m,n_2)$.
 Furthermore, the partial order on~$\cC(m)$ induced by the bijection with the set of faces of $\cP(m,n_1)$ is the same as that induced by the bijection with the set of faces of $\cP(m,n_2)$, where this can be seen as follows.
 For $n\ge m$,~\eqref{eq-RC} simplifies to

 for any $C=(A_1\subsetneq\cdots\subsetneq A_\ell)\in\cC(m)=\cC'(m,n)$, since in the formula for the first case in~\eqref{eq-RC}, the condition $|S|\le n-1$ or $|S|=m$ is equivalent to $|S|\le m$, and in the third case in~\eqref{eq-RC}, the condition $A_1=\varnothing$ and $|A_\ell|\ge n$ holds only if $A_1=\varnothing$ and $m=n=|A_\ell|$, for which the formula in the second case in~\eqref{eq-RC} can be used instead.
 Therefore, for $n\ge m$, $\cR_C$ is independent of~$n$, and so, using~\eqref{eq-RC-2}, the partial order induced on~$\cC(m)$ is independent of~$n$.
 It now follows that the face lattices of $\cP(m,n_1)$ and $\cP(m,n_2)$ are isomorphic, as required.\end{proof}